 - act as a source of support, advice and expertise for staff.

-3.12 Bright World Head Office Staff are trained by SAFE to Level 3 and Local Coordinators are trained to Level 1 (with renewal training being every 2 years).
+3.12 Bright World Head Office Staff are trained by Safe.co to Level 3 and Local Coordinators are trained to Level 1 (with renewal training being every 2 years).
 The Accommodation and Travel Department, The Director of Safeguarding and Operations and the Managing Directors are Safer Recruitment trained and this is due for renewal every 3 years.
 Annual safeguarding refresher training is made available to staff at the yearly conference.
-Level 1 training (Awareness of Safeguarding) has also been made available to all host families and taxi companies with a request for completion.
+Level 1 training (Awareness of Safeguarding) has also been made available to all host families and taxi companies online with a request for completion.

 3.13 Bright World is committed to providing all employees with a healthy and safe work environment which allows complaints to be dealt with and resolved within Bright World, without limiting a person to pursue the resolution of their complaint with the relevant statutory authority.
 Refer to ‘Understanding bullying, discrimination and harassment’ policy and procedure; Whistle Blowing Policy; Welfare, Health and Safety Policy – Bright World Staff Handbook.